Mission

 Our History

 HNA grew out of a national symposium on Netherlandish art held in the spring of 1982 at Memphis State University.
 Its initial research conference, held at the University of Pittsburgh in 1985, drew over two hundred participants from seven countries.
-The Pittsburgh meeting set the standard for seven further international conferences held in Cleveland (1989), Boston (1993), Baltimore (1998), Antwerp (2002), Baltimore/Washington (2006), Amsterdam (2010) and Boston (2014).
-The next HNA Conference will be held in Ghent in 2018.
+The Pittsburgh meeting set the standard for nine further international conferences held in Cleveland (1989), Boston (1993), Baltimore (1998), Antwerp (2002), Baltimore/Washington (2006), Amsterdam (2010), Boston (2014), Ghent/Bruges (2018), and Amsterdam/The Hague (2022).
+The next HNA Conference will be held in London and Cambridge in 2024.
 HNA has been an affiliated society of the College Art Association since 1984, and was incorporated in New York State as a not-for-profit corporation in 1988.
 HNA sponsors the Journal of Historians of Netherlandish Art (JHNA), founded in 2008, and the HNA Review of Books (HNAR).

 Past Presidents